armory3d/armory_docs/graphics/global_illumination.md

 ## Baked lighting

-With Blender we have a fully integrated path-tracing engine at hand - the mighty Cycles!
-For static scenes, you can pre-bake lighting down into lightmaps.
+With Blender we have a fully integrated path-tracing engine at hand.
+For static scenes, you can pre-bake lighting down into lightmaps using **Cycles**.

 <img src="img/gi/bake.jpg" width="50%">

 ## Light probes

-Eevee in Blender 2.8 spots a light probe support!
-Thanks to this, you can eventually expect Armory to implement this as well using the same user interface.
+**Eevee** in Blender 2.8 spots a light probe support!
+Thanks to this, you can eventually expect Armory to implement this using the same user interface.